Eero Pro 6 is dead simple to install, and it does a great job of balancing great speed and stability, and it’s loaded with parental control features.

 Netgear Orbi RBK752 has a lackluster phone app, but it’s a better bet for power users who want a full web-based interface or extra Ethernet ports.

 Want to learn how I reached this conclusion?
 Read on to see the detailed breakdown of user-friendliness, design, and performance that informed my overall impression.TL;DR?
 Skip to the conclusion

 The installation is the easiest and quickest of any router that I’ve ever tested.
-The instructions are easy to follow because it walks you through every step.
-Eero tells you where to place routers and offers tips to improve the signal if things aren’t working correctly.
+The instructions are easy to follow because it walks you through even the smallest steps.
+Eero offers placement tips to improve the signal if things aren’t working correctly.

-I’ve installed Eero seven times.
-In my latest install, I got two Eero Pro routers installed and running the latest firmware in five minutes.
-It’s the only mesh system that I’d trust my parents to install on their own because they couldn’t mess it up even though they struggle with technology more than anyone.
+I’ve installed Eero over a dozen times.
+In my latest install, I got two Eero Pro 6 nodes installed and running the latest firmware in five minutes.
+It’s the only mesh system that I’d trust my parents to install without my help.

 The setup typically takes longer than Eero, but the current setup process is straightforward with the phone app.

-In my latest install, I got two Orbi RBK50 nodes running in eight minutes, and an additional five minutes for the firmware updates.
+In my latest install, I got two Orbi RBK752 nodes running in ten minutes, and an additional five minutes for the firmware updates.